-You’ll be asked to give your permission for your baby to have one or two injections.
-These injections are given into the thigh muscles after birth, either immediately or within a few hours.
+You’ll be asked to give your permission for your baby to have 1 or 2 injections.
+These injections are given into your baby’s thigh muscles after birth, either immediately or within a few hours.
 The injections are:

-- hepatitis B immunisation – this is the only immunisation required at birth, and is given as part of Australia’s universal immunisation program.
+- Hepatitis B immunisation – this is the only immunisation required at birth and is given as part of Australia’s universal childhood immunisation program.

-You can discuss these procedures with your midwife, GP or obstetrician at one of your appointments towards the end of your pregnancy.
+You can discuss newborn baby checks and medicines with your midwife, GP or obstetrician at one of your appointments towards the end of your pregnancy.

-Within the first 48-72 hours of your baby’s life, you’ll be asked to give your consent for newborn screening, which tests your baby for signs of rare conditions.
-In the early days, your baby will also be checked for developmental dysplasia of the hip (DDH) and screened for deafness and hearing impairment.
+Within the first 48-72 hours of your baby’s life, you’ll be asked to give your consent for newborn screening, which tests your baby for signs of rare but serious conditions.
+In the early days, your baby will also be checked for developmental dysplasia of the hip (DDH) and screened for deafness and hearing loss.